GoLearnToCode/kiei925-spring17/weeks/3/homework.md

 2. Modify the `show` view to be database-backed, by using the `Listing` and `Shop` models to help generate the HTML.
   - Display the name of the associated Shop in or near the title in the `h1` element.
   - Clicking the photo should no longer navigate to the real Etsy page.
 (Instead, our app is finally becoming the "real" Etsy.)
-  - Display a list of small, thumbnail images of all of the other  listings in the shop.
-Do not include the current listing's image in the list.
+  - Display a list of small, thumbnail images of all of listings in the same shop.
   - Clicking one of the thumbnail images should navigate directly to that listing's `show` page.

 HINT: You should not have any references to the old `EtsyData` class anymore when you're done, nor should there be any direct links to etsy.com anymore.

+HINT 2: Be insanely curious.
+I wrote a lot of code for you.
+Prove to yourself how everything you see in the browser has been made to appear.

 **Final Step**